byteatom/scopy/README.md

 # build
 Windows exe and Visual C++ 2017 project file provided.

-Other platform with C++17 compiler may supported, just didn't test it.
+Other platform with C++17 compiler may supported, just haven't test it.